proxmox/proxmox-backup/docs/introduction.rst

 * A client CLI tool (`proxmox-backup-client`) to access the server easily from any `Linux amd64` environment

-Aside from the web interface, everything is written in the Rust programming language.
+Aside from the web interface, most parts of Proxmox Backup Server are written in the Rust programming language.

  "The Rust programming language helps you write faster, more reliable software.
  High-level ergonomics and low-level control are often at odds in programming